 Name Term in Office

-Jeremy Levin 2 years, 9 months
+Jeremy Levin 3 years, 9 months

-Megan Baldwin 9 years, 6 months
+Megan Baldwin 10 years, 6 months

-Anshul Thakral 3 months
+Anshul Thakral 1 year, 3 months

-Lawrence Gozlan 3 years, 1 month
+Lawrence Gozlan 4 years, 1 month

-Daniel Spiegelman 2 years, 10 months
+Daniel Spiegelman (resigned) 3 years, 10 months

+Sujal Shah 2 months

-Julia Haller 2 years, 1 month
+Julia Haller 3 years, 1 month

-Susan Orr 1 year, 5 months
+Susan Orr 2 years, 5 months

-Quinton Oswald 1 year, 5 months
+Quinton Oswald 2 years, 5 months

 To ensure the Board is well equipped to discharge its responsibilities, it has guidelines for the nomination and selection of directors and for the operation of the Board.
-The Board's role in the appointment process is to be undertaken by its Nomination Committee.
+The Board's role in the appointment process is to be undertaken by its Nomination and Governance Committee.

-The members who served on the Nomination Committee during the 2023 financial year were Lawrence Gozlan (Chair), Quinton Oswald, and Daniel Spiegelman.
+The members who served on the Nomination and Governance Committee during the 2024 financial year were Lawrence Gozlan (Chair till February 2024), Anshul Thakral (Chair since February 2024), and Quinton Oswald.

-Opthea considered it appropriate to only have three members on the Nomination Committee for the year ended June 30, 2023 given the structure of the Board.
+Opthea considered it appropriate to only have three members on the Nomination and Governance Committee for the year ended June 30, 2024 given the structure of the Board.

-For details on the number of meetings of the Nomination Committee held during the year and the attendees at those meetings, refer to the Director's Report in the Annual Report under the section headed 'Directors Meetings'.
+For details on the number of meetings of the Nomination and Governance Committee held during the year and the attendees at those meetings, refer to the Director's Report in the Annual Report under the section headed 'Directors Meetings'.

-The Nomination Committee Charter can be found on the Company's web site: https://ir.opthea.com/resources/corporate-governance/
+The Nomination and Governance Committee Charter can be found on the Company's web site: https://ir.opthea.com/resources/corporate-governance/